Extending Risk Management Education to Upper Management

 - Predictive risk management (looking into the future based on past performance).

-There is no way any aviation service provider can conduct daily operations without adopting some form of reactive risk management strategies.
+There is no way any aviation service provider can conduct daily operations without adopting some form of reactive risk management processes or strategies.
+You don't need a traditional safety program or an SMS to practice reactive risk management.

 Reactive risk management is easy to understand.
 Put out fires as they come up.
 The more fires, the more visible the safety team.
 If you don't put out the fires, you won't be operating for long.